 Star Trek: Enterprise: Stiff-upper-lip tactical officer Malcolm Reed does this when taken over by a non-corporeal alien in The Crossing, and when he's just plain Mirror Universe evil in "In a Mirror, Darkly" (check out the scene where Reed watches his own ship get destroyed).

 Angelus also sports a particularly evil smirk when he's watching Buffy and Willow break down upon being told about Jenny's murder.
+In fact, Angelus is nearly always wearing one.

 Anna Espinosa, a recurring antagonist on Alias, was fond of this trope.
 Sark, too, if memory serves.